Hit & Miss

 Hit & Miss is a British television series, created by Paul Abbott, broadcast on Sky Atlantic.
 It stars Chloë Sevigny as a transgender contract killer who discovers she has a child with her former lover.
 She struggles between caring for her newfound family and maintaining her job as an assassin.

 The show was conceived by Abbott as a combination of two ideas for separate TV series.
 All six episodes were scripted by Sean Conway.
 The series is Sky Atlantic's first original drama commission.
 It premiered on 22 May 2012, in the United Kingdom.
 In the United States, it premiered on DirecTV's Audience Network on 11 July 2012.

-On 4 September 2012, the website TVWise published a rumor that Sky Atlantic had cancelled Hit & Miss.
+On 4 September 2012, the website TVWise published a rumour that Sky Atlantic had cancelled Hit & Miss.
 Sky Atlantic later contacted TVWise and stated that Hit & Miss was commissioned as a self-contained drama, implying that renewal was never an option.

 Overview

 Mia, a pre-operative transgender woman, works as a contract killer.
-She discovers that she mothered a son, Ryan, with her ex-girlfriend Wendy, who recently has died from cancer.
+She discovers that she has fathered a son, Ryan, with her ex-girlfriend Wendy, who recently has died from cancer.
 Mia is named by the mother as guardian of the boy and his three half-siblings, who live in a rural farmhouse in Yorkshire.
-While continuing to work as an assassin, Mia learns to cope with being in a parental role.
+While continuing to work as an assassin, Mia learns to cope with being a parent.